 Which Google resource is your favorite homeschool tool?

-Google has an incredible, full-suite of resources to use for your homeschool classroom.
+Google has an incredible, full-suite of free resources to use for your homeschool classroom.
 The world is literally at your fingertips when it comes to bringing learning into your home.

 BONUS!
 If you’re looking for a free foreign language resource, DuoLingo for Schools integrates with Google Classroom and it free to use!
 Plus, it’s one of the best learning tools for learning a new language!